CesiumGS/3d-tiles/TileFormats/PointCloud/README.md

 The normals will be transformed using the inverse transpose of the tileset transform.

 #### Oct-encoded Normal Vectors
 Oct-encoding is described in [*A Survey of Efficient Representations of Independent Unit Vectors* by Cigolle et al.](http://jcgt.org/published/0003/02/01/).
+Oct-encoded values are stored in unsigned, unnormalized range ([0, 65535] or [0, 255]) and then converted to a signed normalized range ([-1.0, 1.0]) at runtime.

-An implementation for encoding and decoding these unit vectors can be found in Cesium's
+> An implementation for encoding and decoding these unit vectors can be found in Cesium's [AttributeCompression](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/AttributeCompression.js) module.
-[AttributeCompression](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/AttributeCompression.js)
-module.